• Skip to primary navigation

 versailles statue of quintinye overlooking vegetable gardens

-Who Was La Quintinye?
+Who Was La Quintinye at Versailles?

 While Le Notre was responsible for the gardens at Versailles, Jean-Baptiste La Quintinye (pronounced Cantini) was responsible for building the potager-fruitier over five years (1678-1683), turning it out of swamp land, and ensuring the best quality fruit and vegetables on the royal table.